-(a) Utilities serving customers under KRS 278.485 or other retail customers, under the jurisdiction of the commission, directly from transmission or gathering lines are exempt from the following sections of this administrative regulation insofar as they apply to these customers:
+Section 2.
+Minimum Service Standards for Natural Gas Utilities Operating under the Jurisdiction of the Commission.
+(1) Utilities serving customers under KRS 278.485 or other retail customers, under the jurisdiction of the commission, directly from transmission or gathering lines shall be exempt from the following sections of this administrative regulation insofar as they apply to these customers: